EmilRid/Simpulation/README.md

 but for now there isn't much that is going wrong :)

 # Todo-list:
-* Make entities find plants.
+* Make entity walk to plant.
 * Make entities eat plants.